 - Why is DNR testing for CWD?

-CWD-positive wild deer have been found near Indiana borders in Illinois and Michigan, and DNR is testing Indiana’s deer as a precautionary measure.
-To date, CWD has not been found in Indiana.
+CWD-positive wild deer have been found near Indiana borders in Illinois, Michigan, Ohio, and Wisconsin.
+Indiana DNR is testing Indiana’s deer as a precautionary measure.
+As of 2022, CWD has not been found in Indiana.

 - How are deer tested for CWD?

-The retropharyngeal lymph nodes, located near the windpipe, are removed from the neck and sent for testing to an approved diagnostic lab, where they will be examined microscopically for evidence of CWD.
+The retropharyngeal lymph nodes, located near the windpipe, are removed from the neck and sent for testing to an approved diagnostic lab.
+Here, they will be examined for evidence of CWD.

 - Will I be notified of my CWD test results?

 Yes.
 Hunters can view their test results by clicking on the link “View CWD test results here” at the top of this webpage.
 The deer’s confirmation number is needed to check results.
 Final test results may take eight to 12 weeks to appear online.
-If a deer tests positive for CWD, DNR will notify the hunter directly, using the contact information provided.
+If a deer tests positive for CWD, DNR will notify the hunter directly, using the contact information provided during sample collection.

 - Where can hunters have deer tested?

-Biologists will manage deer sampling stations during three weekends of the 2020-2021 deer hunting season (Nov.
-7-8, 14-15, and 21-22).
-They will ask hunters to voluntarily donate samples of deer for testing.
-They will be actively seeking deer from counties in northwest and northeast Indiana.
-Hunters can also bring deer to a fish & wildlife area or state fish hatchery by appointment to have their deer sampled during the entire hunting season, or hunters can drop off the deer head in a cooler outside the property office.
+People can bring deer to a Fish & Wildlife area or state fish hatchery by appointment to have their deer sampled during the hunting season, or hunters can drop off the deer head in a cooler outside the property office.
 View an interactive map of all CWD sampling locations.

 - Am I required to turn over a sample of my deer?

-No. Participation in the CWD monitoring program is optional.
+No. Participation in the Indiana CWD monitoring program is voluntary.

 - How can I tell if the deer I harvested has CWD?

-There is no way to tell if a deer is infected with CWD by appearance.
+There is no way to reliably tell if a deer is infected with CWD without laboratory testing.
 DNR officials recommend that hunters not process or consume any deer that is obviously ill or emaciated.